nordic-institute/harmony-common/doc/harmony-ap_docker_installation_guide.md

 - **Self-signed TLS certificate:** Suitable for testing, but in production you will replace this with a certificate from a trusted CA (see TLS and Certificates).
 - **Embedded default settings:** The container comes with embedded default configurations (such as a default logging configuration, default Tomcat configuration, etc.).
 These allow it to function out-of-the-box in a basic way.
 The quick setup doesn't include a PMode definition, so you will likely need to upload or configure your specific PMode (partnership agreements) via the UI or environment variables, and adjust other settings for your domain.
 The defaults are primarily for initial setup.
 - **Internal ActiveMQ broker (embedded):** Access Point includes an internal JMS broker (Apache ActiveMQ) for handling message queues.
 By default, this broker runs in the same container using an embedded configuration.
-We will discuss how to customize or externalize this in the Message Broker Setup section.
+We will discuss how to customize or externalize this in the [Message Broker Setup](#6-message-broker-setup) section.
 - **Single-node deployment:** The quick start covers a standalone instance.
 If this node goes down, service is unavailable.
-For high availability, you can run multiple instances in a cluster with a shared database (and possibly shared storage), which we will cover in Clustering and High Availability.
+For high availability, you can run multiple instances in a cluster with a shared database (and possibly shared storage), which we will cover in [Clustering and High Availability](#5-clustering-and-high-availability).

 At this point, you have a functional Access Point container.
-Next, we'll delve into how to persist its data and configure it in more detail, so that your setup is robust and tailored to your needs.
+To test data exchange between two instances, you can start a second Access Point and follow the instructions in the [Static Discovery Configuration Guide](#Ref_UG-SDCG).
+This guide provides the steps for certificate setup and PMode configuration required for message exchange.

 ## 3 Data Persistence